neonevm/neon-evm.docs/docs/evm_compatibility/overview.md

 }
 ```

 ## Support

-Should you require further advice to help troubleshoot, create a ticket in the support-tickets channel in Neon Lab's [Discord](https://discord.gg/neonevm).
+Should you require further advice to help troubleshoot, create a ticket in the support-tickets channel in [Neon's Discord](https://discord.gg/neonevm).